-Reference Asset Location Rationale for Retirement Retirement Date Change to Retirement Date RAU004 Substation SCADA Remote Terminal Units Zone and sub- transmission substations Increasing likelihood of failures leading to loss of control of the substation.
+Reference Asset Location Rationale for Retirement Retirement Date Change to Retirement Date NAU-001072 Substation SCADA Remote Terminal Units Zone and sub- transmission substations Increasing likelihood of failures leading to loss of control of the substation.
 Reliability risk.
-2023/24 - 2030/31 No. RDS005 Distribution poles Across the network Inspection and test criteria indicating risk of failure Safety risk to the public.
+2024/25 - 2030/31 No. NDM-000053 Distribution poles Across the network Inspection and test criteria indicating risk of failure Safety risk to the public.
 Reliability risk.
-2023/24 - 2030/31 No. RDS006 LV CONSAC distribution cables Across the network Failures of joints in pillars and columns and of the CONSAC cable.
-Shock hazards to the public and electricity workers.
-2023/24 - 2030/31 No. RDS007 LV service wires Across the network Deterioration of insulation.
+2024/25 - 2030/31 No. NDM-000076 LV service wires Across the network Deterioration of insulation.
 Safety risks to public and electricity workers.
-2023/24 - 2030/31 No. RDS011 HV distribution steel mains Bushfire prone areas Corrosion of steel conductor indicating failure risk.
-Risk of initiating a bushfire.
-Safety risks for the public and electricity workers.
-2023/24 - 2030/31 No. RDS014 LV underground cable network Across the network Failures of in-ground joints.
+2024/25 - 2030/31 No. NDM-000066 LV underground cable network Across the network Failures of in-ground joints.
 Shock hazards to customers and electricity workers.
-2023/24 - 2030/31 No. RDS301 Distribution ground substations Across the network Poor condition of the substation assets.
+2024/25 - 2030/31 No. NDS-000055 Distribution ground substations Across the network Poor condition of the substation assets.
 Safety risks due to exposure of conductors and inadequate clearances.
-2023/24 - 2030/31 No.

-Reference Asset Location Rationale for Retirement Retirement Date Change to Retirement Date RDS302 Distribution transformers Distribution substations across the network Poor condition of transformer due to cracked bushings, oil leaks and corrosion.
-Risk to safety, environment and reliability.
-2023/24 - 2030/31 No. RDS307 MD4 epoxy switchgear Distribution substations across the network Discharge over surface of resin.
+2024/25 - 2030/31 No. NDS-000079 MD4 epoxy switchgear Distribution substations across the network Discharge over surface of resin.
 Risk of flash-over and substation fire.
+2024/25 - 2030/31 No.

-Safety risk to the public and electricity workers.
-2023/24 - 2030/31 No. RDS315 Low voltage switchgear Distribution substations across the network Insulation deterioration leading to arc-flash incidents.
+Reference Asset Location Rationale for Retirement Retirement Date Change to Retirement Date Safety risk to the public and electricity workers.
+NDS-000101 Low voltage switchgear Distribution substations across the network Insulation deterioration leading to arc-flash incidents.
 Safety risk to electricity workers.
-2023/24 - 2030/31 No. RDS405 Air break switch Across the network Failure of switchgear resulting in inability to be operated.
+2024/25 - 2030/31 No. NDM-000448 Air break switch Across the network Failure of switchgear resulting in inability to be operated.
 Safety risks to electricity workers and the public.
-2023/24 - 2030/31 No. RDS415 LV mains Across the network Deterioration of insulation.
+2024/25 - 2030/31 No. NDM-000076 LV mains Across the network Deterioration of insulation.
 Safety risk to public and electricity workers.
-2023/24 - 2030/31 No. RDS417 Distribution access track reconstruction Across the network Access tracks in deteriorated condition which are unsafe for use.
-Safety, reliability and environmental risks.
-2023/24 - 2030/31 No. RPS008 Substation electro-mechanical, electronic and early numerical protection relays Zone and sub- transmission substations Increased risk of malfunction.
+2024/25 - 2030/31 No. NPS-000017 Substation electro-mechanical, electronic and early numerical protection relays Zone and sub- transmission substations Increased risk of malfunction.
 Reliability risk.
 Safety risk to the public.
-2023/24 - 2030/31 No. RTM012 Sub-transmission poles Across the network Failure of inspection and test criteria with risk of failure.
+2024/25 - 2030/31 No. NTM-000023 Sub-transmission poles Across the network Failure of inspection and test criteria with risk of failure.
 Safety risk to the public.
-2023/24 - 2030/31 No.
+Reliability risk.
+2024/25 - 2030/31 No. NTM-000902 Sub-transmission steel towers Across the network Corrosion of steel structures indicating risk of failure.
+Safety and reliability risk.
+2024/25 - 2030/31 No. NTM-000002 Corroded overhead steel earthwires Across the network Corrosion of steel earthwire indicating risk of failure.
+Bushfire start risk.
+Safety risk to the public.
+Reliability risk.
+2024/25 - 2030/31 No.